agl-alexglopez/multithreading-with-mazes/README.md

 while the stack is not empty

-	mark the current square as visited
+	mark the CURRENT square as visited

 	for every neighboring square divided by a wall in random order

-		if the neighbor is valid and not seen
+		if the neighbor NEXT is valid and not seen

-			while run is less than LIMIT and is valid
+			while run is less than LIMIT and CURRENT is valid

-				break wall between current and next
+				break wall between CURRENT and NEXT

+				mark NEXT as visited

 				push next onto the stack

+				CURRENT becomes NEXT

 			continue outer loop